 Over the years, the conference has grown to become one of the most pivotal platforms for educators and clinicians to come together and share ideas and insights from Pre-K to the university level.

 Learning & the Brain holds three conferences each year, including one in Boston during the fall, New York in the spring, and San Francisco in the winter.
-This year’s theme for the San Francisco conference will be on "Educating with Empathy Using the Science of Human Goodness to Promote Child Compassion, Cooperation, and Collaboration.”
+This year’s theme for the San Francisco conference will be on "Educating Anxious Minds: Using Brain Science and Mindfulness to Reduce Anxiety, Adversity, and Trauma and Create Safer, Calmer Schools.”

-Some of the themes to be explored within this topic include the importance of empathy, cooperation and kindness, while empowering educators and clinicians with the tools needed to cultivate these qualities in their students.
-Educators will also learn about how these qualities will help students thrive in life, both academically and socially.
+Some of the themes to be explored within this topic include roles of anxiety and trauma in education and the role mindfulness in helping students cope.
+Educators and clinicians will be empowered with the tools needed to cultivate these qualities in their students.
+Educators will also learn about how these qualities will help students thrive in life, both academically and socially..